collapsed-stacks/startups/questions/8952/pricing-models-for-sdk-licensing.md

 - tagged: `mobile-apps`, `startup-costs`, `pricing`, `licensing`
 - score: 3

-<p>My startup is selling multiplatform (iOS / Android / OSX / Win) software development kits (SDKs) for mobile and desktop app makers.
-The SDKs help devs to faster implement some audio features in their apps (playback, recording, sound effects, sound analysis, etc.), not to have to write their own implementations.</p>
+My startup is selling multiplatform (iOS / Android / OSX / Win) software development kits (SDKs) for mobile and desktop app makers.
+The SDKs help devs to faster implement some audio features in their apps (playback, recording, sound effects, sound analysis, etc.), not to have to write their own implementations.

-<p>We've been selling these for a flat "per-app" fee. </p>
+We've been selling these for a flat "per-app" fee.

-<p>However, we'd like to change the model to make the kits more widely used and more affordable for independent app devs. </p>
+However, we'd like to change the model to make the kits more widely used and more affordable for independent app devs.

-<p>What are the recommended models? </p>
+What are the recommended models?

 ## Answer 8973